WMRamadan/fastapi-boilerplate/docs/code-review-guidelines.md

 1. Respect the Reviewer
 2. Provide Constructive Feedback
-3. Keep you Ego out of the Code
+3. Keep your Ego out of the Code
 4. Be as precise as possible